vallebz/dua-client/README.md

 # Data Usage Agreement Demo

-This is a demonstration of the Data Usage Agreement (DUA) system, based on the RDF Framework and Verifiable Credentials.
+This is a demonstration of the Data Usage Agreement (DUA) protocol, based on the RDF Framework and Verifiable Credentials.
 The demo guides you through the process of accessing a resource on a server and viewing the agreements attached to the resource.

 ## Features